hanzoai/ROCm/docs/how-to/rocm-for-ai/inference-optimization/workload.rst

    * The occupancy of the kernel is limited by VGPR usage, and

-   * The current VGPR usage is only a few above a boundary in :ref:`Occupancy related to VGPR usage in an Instinct MI300X accelerator <mi300x-occupancy-vgpr-table>`.
+   * The current VGPR usage is only a few above a boundary in :ref:`Occupancy related to VGPR usage in an Instinct MI300X GPU <mi300x-occupancy-vgpr-table>`.

 .. _mi300x-occupancy-vgpr-table:

 .. figure:: ../../../data/shared/occupancy-vgpr.png
-   :alt: Occupancy related to VGPR usage in an Instinct MI300X accelerator.
+   :alt: Occupancy related to VGPR usage in an Instinct MI300X GPU.
    :align: center

-   Occupancy related to VGPRs usage on an Instinct MI300X accelerator
+   Occupancy related to VGPRs usage on an Instinct MI300X GPU

 For example, according to the table, each Execution Unit (EU) has 512 available VGPRs, which are allocated in blocks of 16.
 If the current VGPR usage is 170,